Running Your Business

 What is SIBO Testing?

-SIBO breath testing is a noninvasive testing alternative to small intestinal culture to diagnose SIBO and IMO.
-A SIBO breath test is performed the morning after a patient follows a restrictive preparatory diet and overnight fast.
+SIBO breath testing is a noninvasive alternative to small intestinal culture that may help in assessing SIBO and IMO.
+A SIBO breath test is performed the morning after a patient follows a specific preparatory diet and overnight fast.
 The test begins with the patient collecting a baseline breath sample and drinking a water mixture containing either glucose or lactulose.
 The patient then continues collecting breath samples at timed intervals for the test duration, lasting 2-3 hours.

 Bacteria and archaea in the gastrointestinal (GI) tract ferment carbohydrates, producing hydrogen, methane, and hydrogen sulfide gases.
 These gases diffuse into the bloodstream and are exhaled through the lungs.
-Elevations of gas levels during the SIBO breath test are diagnostic for the overgrowth of bacteria and/or methanogens in the GI tract.
-Per the North American Consensus, a test is positive if at least one of the following criteria is met (1, 2):
+Elevations of gas levels during the SIBO breath test may indicate the presence of bacteria and/or methanogens in the GI tract.
+Per the North American Consensus, a test is considered positive if at least one of the following criteria is met (1, 2):

 • Hydrogen-SIBO: hydrogen levels rise at least 20 ppm from baseline within the first 90 minutes of the test